CorrelAid/hugo-website/content/de/blog/point-pattern-analysis.md

 two-dimensional spatial point pattern object containing information about the observation window.

-A basic step of PPA is to investigate the intensity (λ) of the spatial point pattern, i.e., the average number of events per unit. λ can either be homogeneous or inhomogeneous, depending on whether the number of events varies across the area being studied.
+A basic step of PPA is to investigate the intensity (<U+03BB>) of the spatial point pattern, i.e., the average number of events per unit. <U+03BB> can either be homogeneous or inhomogeneous, depending on whether the number of events varies across the area being studied.
 When dealing with airplane accidents, contextual factors leading to variations in the spatial